prometheus/docs/content/docs/introduction/comparison.md

 in InfluxDB) to efficiently support multi-dimensional metrics.
 Both use basically the same data compression algorithms.
 Both have extensive integrations, including with each other.
-Both have hooks allowing you to extend them further, such as analysing data in statistical tools or performing automated actions.
+Both have hooks allowing you to extend them further, such as analyzing data in statistical tools or performing automated actions.

 Where InfluxDB is better: